albertoacerbi/website/content/publication/2010_cur_anthr/index.md

 summary: ""

 tags:
+# - digital media and cultural evolution
-- cultural evolution
+# - cultural evolution and cultural attraction
+# - Quantitative analysis of large scale cultural data
-- individual based models
+- individual-based models of cultural evolution

 title: "The Sometimes Evitable Route to Conservatism and Persuasiveness.
 A Reply to Xue and Costopoulos"
 url_code: ""